counternote/counternote/README.md

 Because every field tends toward jargon with big and important words the deeper you get into it, and occasionally those words conflict with common usage, all terms in Counternote are simple and precise, each limited to one syllable and an easy definition.

-## Sounds
+# Sounds

 Sounds in Counternote come in three varieties — those where pitch is the defining characteristic, *tones* and *spans*, and those where pitch is indeterminate or incidental, *raps*.

-### Tones
+## Tones

 First up to introduce are the twelve *tones*.
-These refer to absolute pitch, each named uniquely.
-They’re kind of like the letter names, but more precise.
-Starting from a traditional E and ending on D♯/E♭, we have:
+These refer to absolute pitch when capitalized, but are otherwise movable within a piece like scale degrees.
+You may think of them as fixed-do solfège when capitalized and movable-do tonic solfa when lowercase:

     ——————————————————————————————————————————————————
-      E   F   F♯  G   G♯  A   A♯  B   C   C♯  D   D♯ ma  ba  fa  za  sa  la  ta  na  da  ca  ra  ka ——————————————————————————————————————————————————
+      E   F   F♯  G   G♯  A   A♯  B   C   C♯  D   D♯ da  xa  ja  sa  ga  la  ka  za  ca  ya  ta  wa ——————————————————————————————————————————————————

 You’ll notice `ka` and `ca` seem like they might sound the same, but they don’t — `c` is a 'ch' sound in Counternote, always.

-The *tones* in Counternote are an adaptation of solfège (and tonic solfa) ordered loosely by where the sound of a consonant is coming from, that is, the point of articulation.
-When you pronounce the syllables, notice how we move from the lips to the teeth to the front of the tongue on the hard palate and finally the back of the tongue on the soft palate.

-*Tones* are used for absolute pitch exclusively, just like traditional letter note names and fixed-do solfège.
-But music is a relative pitch phenomenon, so unlike traditional notation, these *tones* are used almost exclusively for setting the key center of a piece, known as the *key*.
-They consist of a *start*, in this case, the first letter, and a *rhyme*, the second letter.
+*Tones* that are capitalized are used almost exclusively for setting the tonal center of a piece, known as the *key*.
+Uppercase or lowercase, they consist of a *start*, in this case, the first letter, and a *rhyme*, the second letter.

+    —————————————————————————————
+      RHYME  FILE  IPA  ENGLISH
+    —————————————————————————————
+       -il    +6    il   'eel'
+       -al    +5    al   'ahl'
+       -l     +4    ɛl   'ehl'
+       -h     +3    ə     'uh'
+       -i     +2    i     'ee'
+       -e     +1    e     'eh'
+    —————————————————————————————
+       -a     ±0    ɑ     'ah'
+    —————————————————————————————
+       -o     -1    o     'oh'
+       -u     -2    u     'oo'
+       -r     -3    ɚ     'er'
+       -ar    -4    ɑ˞    'ar'
+       -or    -5    ɔ˞    'or'
+    —————————————————————————————

 In Counternote, when we want to talk about the pitch-class of a note, like every traditional note labeled C, we are talking about the *rank*.
 And when we want to talk about a specific octave, we are talking about the *file*.
-For *tones*, the *starts* and *rhymes* go *rank* and *file*.
+The *starts* and *rhymes* go *rank* and *file*.

+By default, `le` is *A440*, so `la` sounds an octave below it.

 ### Absolutely Relative

-There is an inherent tension between an absolute frequency like A440 and an relative frequency like the 3:2 ratio of a perfect fifth.
-The first is more about physics and less about music.
+There is an inherent tension between an absolute frequency like *A440* and a relative frequency like the 5 in the key of D. The first is more about physics and less about music.
 The second, though, is what music is based on.
 In a very real sense, relative pitch is closer to the musical metal.

-Relative pitch is so important that there are no less than four ways to express it in traditional notation:
+In fact, relative pitch is so important that there are no less than four ways to express it beyond the staff:

 * as intervals like __m3__ and __M6__
 * as scale degrees like __♭3__ and __6__